School of Rock: Production

 Screenwriter Mike White's concept for the film was inspired by The Langley Schools Music Project.
 Jack Black once witnessed a stage dive gone wrong involving Ian Astbury of rock band The Cult, which made its way into the film.
 Filming began on December 2, 2002.
 Many scenes from the movie were shot around the New York City area.
 The school portrayed in School of Rock is actually Main Hall at Wagner College in Staten Island.
-In the DVD commentary, the kids say that all of the hallway scenes were shot in one hallway.
-One of the theaters used in many of the shots was at Union County Performing Arts Center located in Rahway, New Jersey.
+In the film's DVD commentary, the kids say that all of the hallway scenes were shot in one hallway.
+One of the theaters used in many of the shots was at Union County Performing Arts Center, which is located in Rahway, New Jersey.

 Music

 Soundtrack

 The eponymous album was released on September 30, 2003.
 Sammy James Jr. of the band The Mooney Suzuki penned the title track with screenwriter Mike White, and the band backed up Jack Black and the child musicians on the soundtrack recording of the song.
 The film's director, Richard Linklater, scouted the country for talented 13-year-old musicians to play the rock and roll music featured on the soundtrack and in the film.

 The soundtrack includes "Immigrant Song" by Led Zeppelin, a band that has a very long history of denying permission for use of their songs in film and television.
 Linklater came up with the idea to shoot a video on the stage used at the film's ending, in which Jack Black begs the band for permission with the crowd extras cheering and chanting behind him.
 The video was sent directly to the living members of Led Zeppelin (Jimmy Page, Robert Plant, and John Paul Jones), who granted permission for the song.
 The video is included on the DVD and Blu-ray.